A HELPFUL GUIDE TO THE MINIMALIST LIFESTYLE

 A Minimalist mindset means being aware of clutter in all its forms.
 Not just your physical stuff but diary appointments, difficult relationships, negative thought patterns, unhealthy habits and anything else that fills your physical, emotional and psychological space without adding value in some way.

 I’d be lying if I said that Minimalist living was always easy.
 It comes more naturally to some people than others.
-For example, I’m ultra-organised and prefer simple over plain any day so decluttering my home and my life was relatively easy once I’d worked out my strategy.
+For example, I’m ultra-organised and prefer simple over plain any day so exploring how to declutter my home and my life was relatively easy once I’d worked out my strategy.
 But many people find it difficult in the beginning.

-Apart from the logistical side of decluttering your home, a Minimalism lifestyle requires you to be intentional, deliberate and purposeful.
+Apart from the logistical side of decluttering your home, a Minimalist lifestyle requires you to be intentional, deliberate and purposeful.
 Many of us find this difficult at first especially if we have no clear vision for what we want out of life or we’re looking for a quick-fix solution to a bigger problem.
+Maybe we want to try Minimalism but we love our stuff, or our family’s not on board and we feel like the only Minimalist in the home!

 In my experience, the greatest benefit of becoming Minimalist depends on: